glinchflash/OOP-Introduction/README.md

 Think of it as similar to an object, but on steroids.

 #### Step one: the blueprint (class)
+example of the class beverage we used in these exercises.

 This class has 3 important parts:
 1. the public strings